randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 "fragments" : 0,1,2,4,8,16,32,64 or 128.
 It can boost your hashrate if you find the right value for your GPU "heavy_mode" : 1,2 or 3.
 Method for doing calculations on heavy algos (Heavy, Haven, FreeHaven, Italo, BitTube).
 Default is 1.
+"off_temperature" : temperature in C, when to turn off GPU if it reaches this value.
+After value - 15, the GPU is turned on again automatically (default off is 85c, so turns it back when 70c)
 "target_temperature" : 0-99, if set miner will try to maintain this temperature for this particular video card.
 If option 'target_temperature' on top of config.txt is set, this option WILL BE IGNORED.
 (ADL must be enabled, works only on cards supporting OverdriveN)
 "target_fan_speed" : 0-6000, if set miner will try to set the video card fan speed to this speed.
 Setting is in RPM (rounds per minute) (ADL must be enabled)
 "adl_type" : 1 or 2 , 1 - USE OVERDRIVEN , 2 - USE OVERDRIVE 5.
 Default is 1 if not set.
 Option 2 (Overdrive 5) is suitable for older cards
 "persistent_memory" : true or false, if set miner will try to allocate extra memory for the video card, if it is available.
 CAUTION, MINER CAN BECOME UNSTABLE AND CRASH if using this option
+"old_mode" : true or false, create kernels with the old method, useful probably only on Vegas with algos that have a scratchpad <= 1MB (default is false)